 6.2.2.3.
-Event-Free Survival, Time to Transformation to AML, and Progression-Free Survival free at 6, 12, 18 and 24 months from randomization will be estimated along with corresponding 95% CIs using the Kaplan-Meier method.
+Event-Free Survival, Time to Transformation to AML, and Progression-Free Survival

+The distribution of EFS, time to transformation to AML, and PFS will be estimated for each treatment arm using Kaplan-Meier method and compared between treatment arms using the stratified log-rank test, stratified by the stratification factors at randomization for the ITT Analysis Set.
+Medians, Q1, Q3 of the distributions, and the proportion of patients who are event-free at 6, 12, 18 and 24 months from randomization will be estimated along with corresponding 95% CIs using the Kaplan-Meier method.
 Kaplan-Meier curves will be provided by treatment group.
 The hazard ratio between treatment arms will be estimated using the Cox proportional hazards regression model stratified by the stratification factors.
 The censoring rules for EFS, Transformation to AML, and PFS are summarized in Table 6-2.